May is Mental Health Month

 About Mental Health

-Though almost 450 million people worldwide suffer from mental health issues, 2/3 of those affected never seek treatment.
+Almost 450 million people worldwide suffer from mental health issues, but 2/3 of those affected never seek treatment.
 Unfortunately, this is most likely due to social stigmas surrounding typical mental health problems such as bipolar disorder, depression and anxiety.
-What’s dangerous is that many of these ailments can develop into serious health issues, both mentally and physically, which can prevent the person from leading a fulfilling life.
+What’s dangerous is that many of these problems can develop into serious health issues, both mentally and physically, which can prevent the person from leading a fulfilling life.

 The good news is that there is a shift happening in our society and these issues are being normalized by public figures.
 The more open those in treatment are about their problems, the less taboo the subject will be and hopefully more people will be encouraged to seek help if they need it.